erikrichardlarson/salesforce_prospector/README.md

-# salesforce_prospector
+# Salesforce Prospector
-Find your Salesforce Accounts on the web
+Find your Salesforce Accounts on the web, highlight text on a webpage to get details on that entity in your Salesforce instance